alexcla99/alexcla99/README.md

 # GitHub repository of Alexandre Clausse.

-Welcome dear traveller, my name is Alexandre, here you can find an overview of my projects and collaborations.
+Welcome dear traveler, my name is Alexandre, here you can find an overview of my projects and collaborations.